Native American Promise Tuition Program

 Is there a deadline to apply for the Native American Promise Program?

-To be considered for the full four years of enrollment (as an incoming freshman), complete the Tribal Enrollment form and the FAFSA within 30 days of the start of your first term at the University to be considered.
+To be considered for the full four years of enrollment (as an incoming freshman), complete the American Indian Scholars Program Application and the FAFSA within 30 days of the start of your first term at the University to be considered.
 Past funding (retroactive funding) can not be given after a semester is complete.

 Receiving Native American Promise Tuition Funds